- Our commitment to your privacy

 The cookie we send to your computer allows you to page forwards and backwards and go back to other pages you have already visited on our site without having to log onto our home page again.
 Cookies also enable us to keep track of which pages are most and least frequently visited by our customers.
 This information helps us to update our website and ensure it best meets our customer's needs.

 Your Internet browser can be set up to accept all cookies, reject all cookies or notify you when a cookie is sent.
 Please refer to your Internet browser's help screens for more information.
-Please be aware that you must have cookies enabled on your browser to use Western Power's online bill pay service.

 Links to other sites

 Some sections of the Western Power website have links to other websites.
 Although we are careful to review these sites before providing a link, Western Power is not responsible for the privacy practices or the content of such websites, which is outside our control.